DennisD1122/Ultimate-Tic-Tac-Toe/README.md

 You will be prompted first for the local board, and then for the square.
 However, if you are forced to play in a particular local board, you will only be prompted for the square.

+The board will be displayed after every move so you can keep track of how the game is progressing.
+Once a local board has been won, a large X or a large O will be displayed in that board, indicating who won that local board.
+Your goal is to get three in a row of these large X's or O's.

 Have fun!